IBM-Cloud/terraform-provider-ibm/website/docs/d/cloud_functions_package.html.markdown

 * `id` - The ID of the package.
 * `version` - Semantic version of the package.
-* `publish` - Package Visibility.
+* `publish` - Package visibility.
-* `annotations` - All annotations set on package by user and those set by the IBM Cloud Function backend/API.
+* `annotations` - All annotations to describe the package, including those set by you or by IBM Cloud Functions.
-* `parameters` - All parameters set on package by user and those set by the IBM Cloud Function backend/API.
+* `parameters` - All parameters passed to the package, including those set by you or by IBM Cloud Functions.